MoermansJ/pizza-kata/README.md

 Good luck and enjoy the kata! 🍀

+## ✅ Reminder: your application should still work

+After refactoring and extending the code, your application should still be functional.
+We will run a small script to verify that everything works as expected.

+Please make sure:

+- The project still builds successfully
+- The `/order` endpoint still behaves correctly
+- Any new features (like toppings) are properly integrated

+Tip: test everything before you submit.
+A clean and modular solution is great — but working code is even better 😉
 ## Goal

 You are given a working but poorly structured Spring Boot application that handles pizza orders.
 Your task is to: